“Best holiday we had”

 – From the guestbook

-Obviously, we will be most happy to advice you in planning your daytrips.
+There is a large choice of interesting tours and we will be most happy to advice you in planning your daytrips.

-You will find more than 60 châteaux open to the public.
+Next to touristic attraction of the world-famous Loire Châteaux in and nearby this region, you fill find many more amazing castles.
+Anjou has more than 60 châteaux open to the public.
 Among them are many exquisite decorated family chateaux that host impressive furniture collections and paintings and where you will find delightful gardens.
-We only mention some of them:

 The Abbey of SOLESMES is still a monastic settlement.
 It offers unique five daily services with Gregorian chant.